nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * macOS (Both Intel and M1/M2 Chips)
 * Linux

 Do also ensure that you have Java `11` or above installed in your Computer.
-If you don’t already have Java `11` or above on your system, head over to [Oracle’s Java download page](https://www.oracle.com/java/technologies/downloads/).
+If you don’t already have Java `11` or above on your system, head over to [Oracle’s Java download page](https://www.oracle.com/sg/java/technologies/javase/jdk11-archive-downloads.html).

+For users who are using MacBooks with M1 or M2 chips, you might want to head over to [Azul Open JDK download page](https://www.azul.com/downloads/?version=java-11-lts&os=macos&package=jdk#zulu) to download Java `11`.

 To check whether your Java version is compatible with EduMate, please refer to [this section](#how-to-check-your-java-version).

 ### Installation Instructions